 The US unemployment rate reached 9.2 per cent in June, up from 8.8 per cent in March of this year and double the 4.6 per cent rate in 2007 just before the recession began.
 Even if a short-term deal is done on the US debt ceiling, this high and rising unemployment hurts consumer confidence and weakens President Barack Obama’s chances for re-election.

 But, despite all of these problems, there is good reason for Americans to be optimistic that the unemployment rate will eventually get back to the traditional US “full employment” rate of about 5.5 per cent.
-Unlike the situation in the major European countries where the unemployment rate rose from less than 3 per cent in the 1960s to more than 9 percent in the 1990s, the US unemployment rate has shown no long-term upward trend.
+The key to the future full recovery of employment is the flexibility of the US labour market.
+Real wages are flexible and are currently falling.
+Employees are mobile both geographically and among industries.
+Read more